If I Forward an Email Can the Sender See it? [UPDATED]

 3. Address Forwarding

-Consider adding a brief note at the top of the forwarded email to explain why you’re forwarding it and who the original sender is (if necessary).
+Consider adding a brief note at the top of the forwarded email to explain why you’re forwarding it and who the original sender is, if necessary.
 This provides context for the recipient.
 If you don’t wish to share such details, skip this step.

 4. Review Attachments